 They Cast From The Coast

-For more upcoming events, theatre and workshops please click the button.
+For upcoming workshops, events, and theatre please click the button.

 Jaimie Corbin teamed up with the Hardware Gallery on Cornwallis Street Kentville to create a Phantastic living art display for their front window display during the Apple Blossom parades.